mendhak/flickrsignature/README.md

 This means:  _For user with NSID **123452@N00**, **redirect** me to the URL of their **4**th most **popular** photo_

+An HTML/JS interface has been provided.
+Screenshot below.

 This has a few uses:

 *  You can use JavaScript against your flickr images (slideshows, badges, etc) without revealing your API key